mezzio/mezzio/docs/book/reference/cli-tooling.md

 ## Detect usage of legacy getOriginal*() calls

 - Since 2.0.
-- Deprecated since zend-expressive-tooling 0.4.0; see the [Expressive CLI tool section above](#expressive-command-line-tool).
+- Deprecated since mezzio-tooling 0.4.0; see the [Mezzio CLI tool section above](#mezzio-command-line-tool).

-When upgrading to version 2.0, you will also receive an upgrade to zendframework/zend-stratigility 2.0.
+When upgrading to version 2.0, you will also receive an upgrade to laminas/laminas-stratigility 2.0.
 That version eliminates internal decorator classes for the request and response instances, which were used to provide access to the outermost request/response; internal layers could use these to determine the full URI that resulted in their invocation, which is useful when